 A Conservation Milestone

 Every year, on the first warm, rainy nights of spring, thousands of amphibians make their way to vernal pools to breed.
 Many are killed when they must cross busy roads.
-Since 2006, our Salamander Crossing Brigades have moved 35,000 amphibians to safety at dozens of road crossings throughout the Monadnock Region.
+Since 2005, our Salamander Crossing Brigades have moved tens of thousands of amphibians to safety at dozens of road crossings throughout the Monadnock Region.

-In the coming month, City staff will be working closely with us to implement the road closures at North Lincoln Street.
-Road access and parking will change a bit at that site on Big Nights, but the critter counts and salamander spot pattern photographs will continue, for continuity of our data and so that we can report on how many amphibians benefited from the decision to close the road.
+During salamander season — which runs from March through early May — City staff work closely with the Harris Center to implement the road closures at North Lincoln Street.
+Road access and parking change a bit at that site on Big Nights, but the critter counts and salamander spot pattern photographs continue, for continuity of our data and so that we can report on how many amphibians have benefited from the decision to close the road.

 What part of the road will be closed to traffic?

 When the detours are in place, the road will be closed from George Street to the southwest corner of Robin Hood Park, just north of the junction with Beaver Street.
 (See a map.)
-The detours will be in effect from 3 p.m. to 7 a.m. the next morning.
+The detours will be in effect from approx. 7 p.m. to 7 a.m. the next morning.

 How can I find out if the road will be closed?

 The decision to close the road will be made by noon on any given day.
-We will notify folks of the closure via the AVEO and City of Keene Public Works Department Facebook pages.
+We will notify folks of the closure via the Harris Center community science and City of Keene Public Works Department Facebook pages.
 You don’t need to be on Facebook in order to look at these links.

 How can I access the site when the road is closed?

-If you want to join us and you live nearby, it’s best to walk.
+If you want to help count critters at North Lincoln Street and you live nearby, it’s best to walk.
 If you need to get there by car, park in the southeast section of Woodland Cemetery, near the North Lincoln Street gate.
-When North Lincoln Street is closed to traffic, you’ll need to access the cemetery via the Beaver Street or Greenlawn entrances.
+When North Lincoln Street is closed to traffic, you’ll need to access the cemetery via the Beaver Street entrance.
 All other cemetery entrances will be gated.
 Drive carefully through the cemetery after dark, as frogs may be hopping on through!

-For more information on the amphibian road closures or our Salamander Crossing Brigade program, please contact Brett Amy Thelen at (603) 358-2065 or by email.
+For more information on the amphibian road closures or our Salamander Crossing Brigade program, please contact Brett Amy Thelen by email.